Cross-National Research on the Intergenerational Transmission of Advantage (CRITA)

 The fourteen studies fall into three categories.
 The first set focuses on analyses of cross-national cognitive tests, such as the PISA (math, science, and reading scores measured at age 15) and the PIRLS (reading literacy measured at age 9-10) that are collected in multiple countries and contain uniform test scores.
 The second set involves cross-country comparisons that will examine differences between countries at a single developmental stage.
 The final set is largely national in focus and will use longitudinal data to examine the correlation of mobility-relevant skills with family SES over the life course.
 Each of the national studies will harmonize its data with other countries in order to provide cross-national comparisons.

+This initiative concluded in May 2012.
 The findings of the study are available in From Parents to Children: The Intergenerational Transmission of Advantage.